openalea-incubator/fspm-wheat/branches/develop/README.rst

 README for FSPM-Wheat
 ===================

-This is FSPM-Wheat, a example of model coupling for building a Functional Structural Plant Model of Wheat.
+This is FSPM-Wheat, an example of model coupling for building a Functional Structural Plant Model of Wheat.

 Prerequisites